r4mos/youtube-dl-remote-server/README.md

 youtube-dl-remote-server - download videos on your server from some video platforms via http requests using youtube-dl

+# WARNING
+This repository no longer updating.
+Please use [youtube-dl-chrome-plugin](https://github.com/r4mos/youtube-dl-chrome-plugin)

 # USAGE
 **youtube-dl-simple-server** [-h] [-v] [-u] [-s SERVER] [-p PORT] [--verbose]